 - In the event of a positive test being disclosed to AWS, contact tracing will be conducted in partnership with the relevant health authorities

-Registration for AWS re:Invent 2021 is open now.
-The cost is $1,799 USD and virtual access is free.
+AWS re:Invent 2021 is now sold out.
+The cost was $1,799 USD and virtual access remains free.

 If you were curious, registration officially opened on Tuesday, 15-Jun-2021.